Management Science (MS)

 MS 5413.
 Integrated Global Supply Chain Management.
 (3-0) 3 Credit Hours.

 Focuses on effective supply chain strategies for organizations that operate globally with emphasis on how to plan and integrate supply chain components into a coordinated system.
 Specifically, the course seeks to integrate different perspectives from the practices of marketing, logistics, and operations management.
 The course will introduce key tactics such as risk pooling and inventory placement, integrated planning, and information sharing.
 One of the key objectives is to understand the relationship between a focal firm and its suppliers and customers.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 5423.
 Service Management and Operations.
 (3-0) 3 Credit Hours.

 Focuses on understanding the variety of service industries (both profit and nonprofit) and the growing importance of the service industry to the economy.
 In addition to the traditional topics of quality, customer satisfaction and value creation, topics include service encounters, service design and development, service productivity, and globalization of services.
 Tools and techniques for management service operations are also emphasized.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 5433.
 Effective Project Management.
 (3-0) 3 Credit Hours.

 Approaches project management from the perspective that the material is applicable to all disciplines and project types.
 It not only emphasizes individual project execution, but also provides a strategic perspective.
 It integrates the critical PMBoK elements in the context of cases and projects.
 The course examines the traditional concepts and techniques of project management for long-term development programs and short-term projects as well as introducing the innovative adaptive and extreme concepts.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 5453.
 Management and Control of Quality.
 (3-0) 3 Credit Hours.

 An examination of the fundamental nature of quality assurance, its strategic importance in business and industry, and the economic impact of quality.
 Theoretical and management issues relating to quality problem solving are emphasized.
 The contribution of the leaders in modern quality management are discussed.
-Differential Tuition: $407.10.
+This course has Differential Tuition.

 MS 5463.
 Lean Operations and Six Sigma.
 (3-0) 3 Credit Hours.

 Course provides an introduction to Six Sigma methodologies and is designed to present the fundamentals of Six Sigma and instill an understanding of what is required to build a sustainable Six Sigma structure.
 Lean tools, such as physical maps, time value, and Kanban are included as well as advanced Six Sigma statistical tools.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MS 5493.
 Procurement and Inventory Management.
 (3-0) 3 Credit Hours.